Location: Mendocino National Forest. 25 miles NE of Ukiah, Ca, USA 7 miles NE of Lake Pillsbury.

 Elevation: Timberline Launch – 5800ft MSL.
 Hull peak – 6800ft MSL.
 LZ – 1800ft MSL’.

-- Drive to launches: 45 minutes up rough dirt road, 4WD is best or 2WD with good ground clearance.
+- Drive to launches: 45 minutes up rough dirt road, 4WD is best.
+Be especially alert for motorcycles.

 - Timberline (main launch): Faces SSW, easy launch, nice slope, 4000ft vertical.